 Brian Moore has extensive civil litigation and trial experience in state and federal courts including complex litigation from the inception of lawsuits through trial.

-Mr. Moore also has significant experience in construction litigation representing local, regional and national construction companies, design-build firms, sub-contractors and suppliers in an array of disputes.
-Mr. Moore is skilled in the options of negotiation, mediation, arbitration and litigation and has substantial experience with construction and arbitration forums including the American Arbitration Association.
+Brian also has significant experience in construction litigation representing local, regional and national construction companies, design-build firms, sub-contractors and suppliers in an array of disputes.
+Brian is skilled in the options of negotiation, mediation, arbitration and litigation and has substantial experience with construction and arbitration forums including the American Arbitration Association.

 An additional area of considerable experience is subrogation for various insurers including large property loss, casualty, and workers’ compensation lien recovery.